Premasiri Khemadasa: As a composer

 He also contributed to stage dramas such as Jayantha Chandrasiri's Mora, Ath, and Dharmasiri Bandaranayake's Makarakshaya & Dhawala bheeshana.

 Furthermore, he has composed symphonies like Muhuda, Mage kale mavni and Sinhala Avurudda.
 His cantata named Pirinivan Mangalya, probably the only Buddhist cantata ever composed, was based on the death of the Lord Buddha and it was played at his funeral by the students of the Khemadasa Foundation.

 The presence of operatic and harmonic vocals in his music is explained by his vast knowledge of opera and harmony.
 In his lifetime he made many experiments with techniques of singing and playing, which include the use of asymmetric patterns of beats, revolutionary harmonies and novel techniques of playing musical instruments such as the sitar.

 Khemadasa is the only known Sri Lankan musician who practised and created opera.
 He has a large group of students many of whom were derived from rural milieus and trained for performing in his operas.
 His famous operas include Manasawila, Doramandalawa and Sondura Varnadasi.
 Recently he created the opera, Agni (opera) about early civilisation.
-His operas, being written in Sinhalese, form what can be recognised as Sinhalese opera.
+His operas, written in Sinhalese, form what can be recognised as Sinhalese opera.
 Khemadasa and his pupils have conducted shows in several countries.

 After a layoff following a kidney transplant he returned to the field of music, even in his 70s, trying to secure the future of Sri Lankan music.
 At the time of the maestro's demise on 24 October 2008, he was 71 years old.